cryptocode/bio/README.md

 # Building and running

-Clone the repository and cd to the root directory.
+Clone the repository and cd to the project directory.

 **Build**